 Hispanic families value college education more than ever before, with record numbers sending their kids to college in pursuit of a brighter future, but many still struggle to save for tuition against a backdrop of competing priorities.

 The number of Hispanics attending college in the U.S. has surged over the last few decades.
-The Department of Education reports that Hispanic undergraduate enrollment nearly doubled between 2000 and 2016, and 27 percent of young Hispanics now have at minimum an associate degree, up from 15 percent in 2000.1
+The Department of Education reports that Hispanic undergraduate enrollment is expected to reach 4.1 million students by 2026, surpassing the growth rate of any other ethnic group by more than 10 percent.1

 Such gains in postsecondary education reflect not only the explosive growth of the Latino population, but also the groundswell of first and second-generation families who wish to give their children the opportunity of a college education and an opportunity to move up economically as they enter the professional workforce and become America’s future doctors, lawyers, engineers and teachers.
 (Related: What first-generation college students need to know)